Your Guide To UCAS Clearing 2025

 What is Clearing in university?

-Clearing is when UCAS releases courses that haven’t had places filled yet.
+Clearing is when UCAS advertises university courses that haven’t had places filled yet.
 It gives students another opportunity to secure their university place, especially if they didn’t get the results they wanted.

 So if you’ve: